 At a certain point in time, drug use can be surprisingly easy to hide.
-As use persists, however, it becomes increasingly difficult to cover up the signs of abuse.
+As use persists, however, it becomes increasingly difficult to cover up the signs of use.
 This is especially true with IV drug use, due to the method’s highly invasive nature.

 What Types Of Drugs Do People Inject Intravenously?